Free Printable Fun Writing Prompts for Kids

 My daughter can talk about anything.
 Her imagination is WILD!
 But getting her to put that imagination on paper is a bit of a challenge.
 I created these free printable writing prompts for kids, specifically with her in mind.
 They harness the awesomeness of her imagination while creating open-ended writing opportunities that can work for a large range of writing abilities.

-Spark your kids' imaginations with these free printable writing prompts for kids!
-From super powers to outer space to a few of your favorite things, this set of writing prompts is a blast!
+spark your kids' imaginations with these free printable writing prompts for kids! from super powers to outer space to a few of your favorite things, this set of writing prompts is a blast!

 To prepare the writing prompt cards: Print, laminate and cut apart the cards.